carollebertille/CI-battleboat/README.md

 - Slack collaborative platform used to notify us of the state of the pipeline
 - SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality.
 SonarQube does static code analysis, which provides a detailed report of bugs, code smells, vulnerabilities, code duplications.
+- Hadolint  is a tool for linting Dockerfiles.
+It checks Dockerfiles against a set of best practices to ensure they are efficient, secure, and follow recommended conventions.
 ## 4. **Installation tools**
 - Install Terraform on Windows or linux: https://www.terraform.io/downloads.html
 - Install jenkins https://www.jenkins.io/doc/book/installing/linux/